twigikit/sql-homework/README.md

 ![](./Diagram/plot_maxtxn.jpeg)

-Cardholders with small transactions (less than $2.00) and also large transactions (greater than $500) are likely to have their credit card being hacked.
+Cardholders with small transactions (less than $2.00) and also large transactions (greater than $500) are likely to have their credit card hacked.
 From the total 25 cardholders reviewed, we have identified 10 cardholders may have their credit cards hacked and warrant further investigation.
 They are cardholder 1, 3, 6, 7, 9, 12, 16, 18, 24 and 25.

 #### Is there a particular time period in which potentially fraudulent transactions are made?